Aloisio Gonzaga

-Aloisio Gonzaga (20 April 1494 – 19 July 1549) was an Italian condottiero.
+Aloisio Gonzaga (20 April 1494 – 19 July 1549) was an Italian feudal lord and condottiero.

 Early life

-Usually known as Aloisio, other sources call him Aluigi, Loysio, Luigi or Luigi Alessandro.
-He was the sixth son of another condottiero, Rodolfo Gonzaga and his wife Caterina Pico.
+Baptized with the name of Alessandro, he was usually known since his time by that of Luigi (in Latin Aloysius), also in its variants of Aloisio, Aluigi, Alvise and Loysio; in his correspondence examined by Guido Sommi Picenardi, he used to sign himself "Luis de Gonzaga".
+In later historiography he is generally referred to as 'Luigi Alessandro Gonzaga'.
+He was the sixth child and second son of another lord and condottiero, Rodolfo Gonzaga and his wife Caterina Pico.

 Biography

 The lord of Castel Goffredo, Castiglione and Solferino, he was the founder of two cadet branches of the House of Gonzaga known as the "Castel Goffredo, Castiglione and Solferino Gonzagas" and "Castel Goffredo Gonzagas"; both branches went extinct in 1593.
 He backed the Holy Roman Empire and its leader Charles V; Charles visited him at his residence in 1543.

 He was one of the most important figures in the history of Castel Goffredo.
-He made it capital of his small Marquisate of Castel Goffredo and produced most of its town planning.
+He made it the capital of his small state, consisting of the imperial fiefdoms of Castel Goffredo, Castiglione, and Solferino, and produced most of its town planning.

+Upon his death, the three fiefdoms were divided between his three sons, Alfonso, Ferrante, and Orazio.

 Personal life

 He was married to Caterina Anguissola and had three sons: